duckets615/Sprint-Challenge-React-Smurfs/Answers.md

         - DELETE - remove data from server/databse

-5. Mention three tools we can use to make AJAX requests -Three tools available to us to make an AJAX request are
+5. Mention three tools we can use to make AJAX requests
+      - Three tools available to us to make an AJAX request are
       - Fetch - kicks off a async AJAX request
       - Axios - a promise based HTTP requests;
       - jQuery - a user friendly jS library;